aredondocharro/S1.04.Testing.Lvl1.Ex3/README.md

-# 📄 Testing with JUnit DNI Calculator
+# 📄 Testing with JUnit ArrayHandlerTest

 ## 📄 Description - Exercise Statement
 Create a class with a method that throws an ArrayIndexOutOfBoundsException.